psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 # Installation and configuration of Home Assistant
 {: .no_toc }
-This is how I used Home Assistant to send me events through Apple's Home app, with the help of an Ubuntu installation allocated in a Proxmox Virtual Environment 6.1-5 with USB devices passed through the host.
+This is how I used Home Assistant to send notifications through Apple's Home app on my iOS devices, with the help of an <kbd>ubuntu-server</kbd> installation in a Proxmox Virtual Environment 6.1-5, with USB devices (Zigbee / Z-Wave dongles) passed through the host.

-I have some lights, a smartlock, some devices to measure temperature and, hm, what else, a motion detector that triggers the light if it is dark.
-This howto came to life when I decided to use Proxmox instead of ESXi.
+I have some lights, a smartlock, some devices to measure temperatures with and, hm, what else; a motion detector that triggers the light if it is dark.
+This documentation is an attempt to gather all of my trials and notes when learning about Home Assistant.

-I am basically following this guide: [https://www.home-assistant.io/docs/installation/raspberry-pi/](https://www.home-assistant.io/docs/installation/raspberry-pi/)
+I am basically following this guide for the starting installation: [https://www.home-assistant.io/docs/installation/raspberry-pi/](https://www.home-assistant.io/docs/installation/raspberry-pi/)

 ## Table of contents
 {: .no_toc .text-delta }